Thursday, July 7, 2016

 German bishop Martin Sasse published a collection of Luther's anti-Semitic rhetoric shortly after Hitler's Kristallnacht, that infamous night when the broken glass of Jewish shop windows spread across German streets like crystals.
 He gleefully applauded how, "on November 10, 1938, on Luther's birthday, the synagogues are burning in Germany...”

 In addition to his attacks on Jews, however, Luther turned his back on the revolution he had started.
-When the common people, fired by his writings, revolted against the aristocracy and began destroying churches and monasteries, he was livid.
+When the common people, fired up by his writings, revolted against the aristocracy and began destroying churches and monasteries, he was livid.
 How dare these peasants rise up against their betters?
 He wrote:

 “Let everyone who can, smite, slay, and stab, secretly or openly, remembering that nothing can be more poisonous, hurtful, or devilish than a rebel.”